hellenike/textbook/docs/topics/module4/subordinate_clause/index.md

 Recall that we use the term *secondary tense*  to refer to a group of tenses referring to past time (including the imperfect and aorist tenses).
 This is in contrast to *primary tenses* that express action in the present or future.

+When the main verb is in a primary tense, we say that any subordinate clause depending on it is in *primary sequence*; when the main verb is a secondary tense, we say that any of its subordinate clauses are in *secondary sequence*.

+As we will see further in the following module, many kinds of subordinate clauses in secondary sequence can use the *optative mood*; subordinate in primary sequence often use the *subjunctive mood*.

 | Sequence | Tense of the main verb | Mood of the verb in subordinate clause |